 A civil judgment is effectively a court-ordered debt resulting from a civil lawsuit.

 In the past, civil judgments could have appeared in credit reports and thus negatively affected credit scores.
-But in July 2017, the three major credit reporting companies changed their standards for collection of certain court-related records in such a way that civil judgments are generally excluded from credit reports.
+But in July 2017, the three major credit-reporting companies changed their standards for the collection of certain court-related records in such a way that civil judgments are generally excluded from credit reports.